xiaoxianyu-office/mm/Skills/Targeters.md

 |----------|-----------|------------------------------------------------------------------|
 | @None    |           | Provides no target.
 (Useful for mechanics with no target input.) |

-These are meta-targeters- they can only be used inside of skills.
+The targeters below are called "meta-targeters".
+They target relative to an inherited targeter.
 For
 example:

     Laser: